 This story confirms people don’t just sleep for centuries or millenniums after dying.
 People who have rejected God, not having their names written in the Book of Life, go to hell, remaining consciously aware.
 People who have accepted Salvation, having their names written in the Book of Life, go to Paradise.

-Since God knows the heart of all people, and the future, he knew how to separate good people from bad.
+Since God knows the heart of all people, he knew how to separate good people from bad.
 Therefore, we can assume good people went to Paradise and bad people went to hell.
 Jesus preached the Good News in Paradise.
 People in hell have no more opportunity to receive salvation, so it would do no good to present the Good News to them.

 “That is why the Good News was preached to those who are now dead —so although they were destined to die like all people, they now live forever with God in the Spirit.”